-The drives are identified with the 16-bit rotary switch "Address" (also called "Node_Select").
+The CNC (except the ICU and MCU models) and the drives are identified with the 16-bit rotary switch "Address" (also called "Node\Select").
 This switch selects the address (node) occupied by each of the elements integrated into the Sercos connection.
-The CNC (ICU model) do not has the switch; it is pre-configured to always occupy position $\cdot 0 \cdot$ at the bus.
+Some CNC's (like the ICU and MCU models) do not have the switch; they are pre-configured to always occupy position $\cdot 0 \cdot$ at the bus.